Plante Moran: Culture

-Plante Moran’s emphasis on culture stems from co-founder Frank Moran’s philosophy training and his notion of the firm as a “grand experiment” — a values-based, people-first accounting firm.
-His “Wheel of Progress” philosophy asserts hiring and retaining the best talent will produce the best service to clients, leading to ongoing success that continues for all involved.
-Methods for retaining the best talent include maintaining a “relatively jerk-free culture” and emphasizing the importance of work-life balance, or what Moran called the “life on a tightrope approach.”
+Plante Moran's organisational culture draws on the philosophy of co-founder Frank Moran, who described the firm as a "grand experiment" in values-based, people-first management.
+His "Wheel of Progress" philosophy held that attracting and retaining skilled employees would lead to higher quality client service and sustained organisational success.
+Moran emphasised work-life balance — referred to as the "life on a tightrope approach" — as a key element of staff retention, alongside what he described as maintaining a "relatively jerk-free culture.

 Plante Moran’s DEI Council, staff resource groups, Women in Leadership initiative, and WorkFlex Committee (which promotes work-life balance) are programs through which the firm develops, supports, and invests in staff across its offices.
 Some of Plante Moran’s most-emphasized values include their “We Care” philosophy and the Golden Rule.
 Their culture has earned them several awards over the years, including Fortune magazine’s Best Places to Work for Millennials, Best Places to Work for Parents, Best Places to Work for Women, and the 100 Best Companies to Work For, as well as several industry-based and geography-based awards.